dingusdev/dingusppc/zdocs/developers/misc.md

 Mac OS relies on 8 KB of NVRAM at minimum to run properly.
 It's usually found at IOBase (ex.: 0xF3000000 for Power Mac G3 Beige) + 0x60000.

+On a physical machine, one has to hold the Command/Apple, Option, P and R keys together.
+However, using DingusPPC, one can simply delete the nvram.bin file instead.

 # PMU

 | Command Name     | Number | Functionality                |